Okay (album)

 Okay (stylised as okay.) is the second studio album by British pop punk band As It Is.
-It is the last album to feature ex-guitarist Andy Westhead.

 Background

 Immediately following As It Is' 2015 album Never Happy, Ever After, the band played shows across the US on the 2015 run of Vans Warped Tour.
 While on tour lead singer, Patty Walters, struggled with depression and his mental health.
 He started writing songs during this time in order to cope.
 During the following year Walters came out to his bandmates about his state and started going through professional therapy.
 In January 2016, the group took a brief break to unwind, before they started writing for their second album.

 The band went to Los Angeles to start recording the album with producer Mike Green in July 2016.

-Okay. is the band's final album to feature lead guitarist Andy Westhead.
+Okay. is the band's second and final album to feature lead guitarist Andy Westhead.

 Concept and style

 It was stated several times during promotion of the album the main theme of the album is, "The idea that it's okay to not be okay" making a statement about mental health issues and the stigma surrounding them.
 The concept of "faking a smile" is repeated several times throughout the album.

 Songs on the album cover topics such as depression, anxiety, divorce, loss, and heartbreak.
 The aesthetic for the album's promotion was heavily inspired by the 1950s, which was part of an intentional decision to contrast the happy bright sound with the darker and personal lyrical themes.

 With Mike Green in the studio, the band went for a more polished upbeat pop rock sound, more so than the more raw "emo" sound seen on some songs on Never Happy.